 You can see if your income is eligible by visiting the DOE guidelines page.
 While you may be eligible there is also a waiting list for services so the sooner you contact your state agency and apply the better.

-If you can’t get assistance through WAP you may find the following resources handy:
+If you can’t get WAP assistance try the following resources:

 Low-Income Home Energy Assistance Program (LIHEAP): This program assists low income households in meeting their immediate home energy needs.
 Depending on need, LIHEAP may be able to offer you bill payment assistance, energy crisis assistance and weatherization and energy-related home repairs.
 All fifty States , the District of Columbia , five territories, and about 140 Tribes and Tribal organizations receive LIHEAP grants each year.
 To apply or learn more, you should call the National Energy Assistance Referral (NEAR) project, a free service providing information on where your can apply for LIHEAP.
 You can speak to someone at NEAR Monday through Friday, from 7 a.m.- 5 p.m.
 (Mountain Time) at 1-866-674-6327.